ThiagoFelippi/ThiagoFelippi/README.md

 ## Fun Facts

-I love music! :musical_note:
+I love music! :musical_note: <br />
-I play drums in a rock band and guitar in a blues band :guitar:
+I play drums in a rock band and guitar in a blues band :guitar:  <br />
 I like to much participate in software communities, therefore I write some posts in [Medium](https://medium.com/@thiagocrespo241103).

 ## 📝 Latest Blog Posts